Image Slider

 Cheesecake from Cinq Cinq

-If you can’t seem to choose just one variety of cheesecake, then you must try a cheesecake sampler from Cinq Cinq, located in Azabu-Juban.
-The sampler includes ten different varieties of cheesecake in one cake.
+If you can’t decide on just one variety of cheesecake, a cheesecake sampler from Cinq Cinq in Azabu-Juban is a must-try.
+The sampler features ten differently flavored slices combined into a single cake.

 6. Shirotae Cake Shop

-Of all the cheesecake shops in Tokyo, you absolutely must visit Shirotae Cake Shop in Akasaka.
-Though the shop offers many products such as fluffy cream puffs, bread, and other pastries, their cheesecake is clearly the fan-favorite among the bunch.
-It has a buttery and crumbly crust that is layered with a rich and creamy rare cheesecake.
-It is topped with pistachios for garnish.
-The slices are smaller than usual but don’t let that size fool you, because their cheesecakes are bold and rich in flavor and texture.
+Of all the cheesecake shops in Tokyo, Shirotae Cake Shop in Akasaka is one you absolutely must visit.
+Although the shop offers a wide range of items such as fluffy cream puffs, bread and other pastries, its cheesecake is clearly the fan favorite.
+It features a buttery and crumbly crust layered with a rich and creamy no-bake filling called rare cheesecake, finished with pistachio.
+The slices are smaller than you might expect, but don’t let the size fool you; these cheesecakes are bold and rich in both flavor and texture.

 7. BELTZ Basque Cheesecake